InfomindsAg/XSharp.VsParser.Helpers/README.md

 ## Introduction

-XSharp.Parser.Helpers contains some helper classes, that simplify the parsing of XSharp code files.
+XSharp.VsParser.Helpers contains some helper classes, that simplify the parsing and rewriting of XSharp code files.

 ## Requirements

-In order to use this Nuget, you must install a version of the XSharp Compiler.
+In order to use this Nuget, you must install a version of the XSharp Compiler and accept the terms and conditions of the XSharp project.

 ## Classes